-The nationalised banks have definitely made an entry in the rural markets, yet there is a huge discrepancy between what is decided at their policy level and what is implemented at the grassroots.
-The organisation realised that a chain of economic development has set in through SHGs, and unless the demand for credit is met timely, this chain would not be able to sustain.
-Hence the organisation launched its microfinance programme in June 2006 with its own small fund of Rs 2 lakh.
+In the past few years, the number of groups in the community has increased and the demand for credit is on a rise.
+The Nationalized banks have definitely made an entry in the rural markets, yet there is a huge discrepancy between what is decided at their policy level and what is implemented at the grassroots.
+We at Disha realized that through our SHGs, a chain of economic development has set in, and unless the demand for credit is met timely, this chain will not be able to sustain.
+This led to the launching of our Microfinance program from June’2006 through a new concern DIMC.

 Disha envisions Microfinance as an answer to most of the questions of sustainable development confronting rural regions, as an instrument for launching a frontal attack on poverty and unemployment and a step towards holistic empowerment that the organization has dreamed of.
 Expecting an all round economic, social and political development of the community through Microfinance, Disha has initiated this programme in Saharanpur,Dehradun, Sirmaur and Uttar Pradesh, Uttaranchal and Himachal Pradesh and respectively.
 The organization also looks at Microfinance program as an avenue for Organizational sustainability.
 Having raised funds for various developmental projects for more than two decades, Disha aims to work towards its own sustainability as well.
 Microfinance at Disha has taken off well and the Management as well as staff in the organization is highly committed towards taking this venture to greater heights.